 We simply can’t underestimate the impact of the user experience to the vital daily work that occurs throughout IT and the business every day.
 This impact can be both a negative one in the case of a poor user experience and the natural and remarkably powerful positive impact of a great user experience.
 A great user experience can help every employee perform their job better every day and in turn deliver our very best service to customers.

-I hope these 4 examples will help your organization take IT user experiences to the next level.
+I hope these four examples will help your organization take IT user experiences to the next level.

 Keep the faith my friends.

-With undergraduate and graduate degrees in Chemical Engineering and Computer Science, Kevin spent the first 10 years of his career in Mission Operations at the NASA Johnson Space Center in Houston, Texas and the past 15 years have been with Ivanti and HEAT Software working with global IT organizations of all sizes on strategy, business process design, and leveraging technology and software solutions to help IT perform better.
-Kevin is the author of The Practical Guide to World-Class IT Service Management (2017), The IT Imperative (2018), and his new book One IT, One Business will be published in April of 2019.
+With degrees in Chemical Engineering and Computer Science, Kevin spent the first 10 years of his career at the NASA Johnson Space Center in Houston, working in Mission Operations for the Space Shuttle Program.
+Following his time with NASA, Mr. Smith spent over 15 years with Ivanti and HEAT Software assisting global IT organizations with operating improvements, and leveraging software solutions to help IT perform better.